Azure/image-rootfs-scanner/README.md

 By default this scans for several different things such as `bash`, `zsh`, `ssh`, `curl`, and more.
 See `--help` for the full list.
 You can also customize it to only look in a specific location instead of `/` recursively.

+#### Matching

+There is a default template provided to match certain binaries in a bin/ directory.
+You can customize this by changing the `--match` flag.
+The value of this flag is a go-template which must evaluate to a boolean value which can be parsed by Go's `strconv.ParseBool`.

+In addition to Go's builtin template functions, we provide:

+- `regexp` which takes two string arguments.
+The first argument is the value you want to evaluate.
+The second argument is the regular expression you want to use to match with.
+Example: `{{ regexp .Path "bin/(bash|sh)$" }}`
+- `exec` which runs whatever command+args you tell it to run.
+An exit code of 0 means true, exit code 1 means false.
+Any other exit code is an error condition.
+  Stdin contains the json encoded resource.
+  Anything you write to stdout/stderr will be used to write the error message.
+  Example: `{{ exec "/bin/sh", "-c", "[ \"$(jq .path <@0)\" = \"/bin/sh\" ]" }}`.
+  This evaluates if the path of the source is `/bin/sh` and signals a match if so.
+  This is executed in the context of the scanner tool, not the image being processed.

 ## Building